eastrocky/magazine/README.md

 ```

+The ejected files can serve as documentation and presets.
 Later we will see how we can inject sensitive values like passwords using environment variables.

 ## Load
 Magazine can bind matching values from YAML files into pre-initialized structures.
 Those values become accessible to the rest of your code from the structure itself.